-3.5.1.14 Quality Management, QUMV3
+3.5.1.15 Quality Management, QUMV3

-The exam is a 4 hours written exam conducted at campus.
-The students will be asked to solve a number (3-5) of essay style problems related to assigned curriculum.
-The test will contain a mixture of calculation problems and open essay problems.
-The exam is evaluated according to the learning objectives in the Quality Management course, QUMV3.
+The exam is a 4-hour written exam at VIA University College and assignments will be available at the start of the exam.
+The students will be asked to solve a number of calculation tasks and essay-like problems relating to the syllabus.
+Answers are uploaded to Wiseflow.
+The exam is assessed individually according to the learning objectives for the course Quality management, QUMV3.